qctrl/.github/CONTRIBUTING.md

   ```
 - Use single backticks when referring to a module, function, class, method, parameter, variable, or attribute thereof; otherwise use double backticks (for example `` `np.array` ``, `` `int` ``, `` `parameter_1` ``, `` `CustomClass.attribute` ``, `` `CustomClass.method` ``, ` ``value_1*value_2`` `, ` ``function().result`` `, or ` ``List[int]`` `).

+### Citations

+When citing published content, follow the Physical Review style, and include a link (preferably a DOI) where possible (for example "[A. Waldron, P. Judd, and V. Miller, *Physical Review Style and Notation Guide* (American Physical Society, 2011), p.
+7.](https://cdn.journals.aps.org/files/styleguide-pr.pdf)" and **NOT** "Waldron, A. and Judd, P. eds., 1983. *Physical Review Style and Notation Guide*.
+American Physical Society.").

 ## Naming conventions

 Use the following rules when choosing names for repositories and packages: